-Prints for this body of work are available in two formats:
+Prints for this body of work are available in three formats:

 29 x 36,5 cm, ed.
 5 + 1AP